We serve our donors and community for an equitable and vibrant region.

-The St. Louis Community Foundation works with individuals, nonprofits, corporations and community leaders to build a more equitable and vibrant region, making a difference through inspired charitable giving.
+The St. Louis Community Foundation inspires purposeful philanthropy that connects community and donors to build and preserve a more equitable and vibrant region, now and forever.

 Over $450 Million

 Granted from the St. Louis Community Foundation since 1974.

 of funds stay in the St. Louis region.

 Proud history with a renewed investment in mission.

 In the 1800s, the Mullanphy Fund provided for the needs of “immigrants” as they pioneered west though St. Louis.
 Later, visionary leaders saw the need to continue to provide an efficient endowment for the city.
 They followed the example of Frederick Goff, a progressive business leader in Cleveland who established the first community foundation.
 In 1915, the St. Louis “Trust” became the second community foundation founded in the U.S..
 A “long look ahead for the betterment of the mental, moral, social and physical needs of the people who now or may hereafter reside within” the St. Louis region was the mandate.

 The St. Louis Community Foundations’s oldest fund was founded by Edward Bredell over a century ago.
 His mission was to make Bibles accessible to all passersby in the city.
 Although the needs of the community have changed, Bredell’s intent has been preserved, and his fund continues to make an impact for religious institutions to this day.

 Over the years, the St. Louis Community Foundation has continued to help donors effectively provide for the community, in areas such as education, healthcare, the environment, the arts, jobs skills, equity, and neighborhood revitalization.
 Our unique position as a philanthropic and community connector enables us to play a leadership role, encouraging dialogue and coordination to effect change.